TeamUberStrike/UberServer_4-3-10/README.md

-## Photon Realtime Server Startup without crashing
+# Photon Realtime Server Startup without crashing

 ### You must change the config file to reflect the correct location.
-- PhotonRealtimeServer/bin_Win64/PhotonServer.config
+- File: PhotonRealtimeServer\bin_Win64/PhotonServer.config

-# Change Game Server Application Type in Config
+Change Game Server Application Type in PhotonServer.config
-# Type="UberStrikeClassic.Realtime.Server.Game.Server.GameServerApplication"
-# Needs to be changed to
-# Type="UberStrikeClassic.Realtime.Server.Game.GameApplication"
+- OriginalPath: UberStrikeClassic.Realtime.Server.Game.Server.GameServerApplication
+- NewPath: UberStrikeClassic.Realtime.Server.Game.GameApplication

+### Compile project
+You may also need to change the output folder for compile
+- Right Click on UberStrikeClassic.Realtime.Server.Comm and select Build
+- Change output path to bin\Debug\

+- Right Click on UberStrikeClassic.Realtime.Server.Comm and select Build
+- Change output path to bin\Debug\

-## Create two folders for the compiled game files
+### Create two folders for the compiled game files
+- CommServer\bin
-- CommServer/bin and GameServer/bin
+- GameServer\bin

-# Get compiled files and place them into the bin folders.
+Place the compiled files into their bin folders
-## You may also need to change the output folder for compile

-- bin/Debug